-<h3>Chapter 4.</h3>
+CHAPTER 4

 I now come to ministry.
-I think that the work| of Mr. Monsell on this subject may perhaps be of much use, and that so much the more, as emanating from an adversary.
+I think that the work¦ of Mr. Monsell on this subject may perhaps be of much use, and that so much the more, as emanating from an adversary.

 He overthrows the system of our other adversaries with much clearness and logical consequence.
 As to elders, I think his work may be also very useful.
 I scarcely see anything except the point of the investiture of the elders, on which I have any remarks to make.